-- 17. (1) If the numbers of votes for and against a proposal are equal, the chairman or other director chairing the meeting has a casting vote - (2) But this does not apply if, in accordance with the articles, the chairman or other director is not to be counted as participating in the decision-making process for quorum or voting purposes interested, that director is not to be counted as participating in the decision-making process for voting purposes, but may be counted in the quorum
+17. (1) If the numbers of votes for and against a proposal are equal, the chair or other director chairing the meeting has a casting vote.

+(2) But this does not apply if, in accordance with the articles, the chair or other director is not to be counted as participating in the decision-making process for quorum or voting purposes.